Haiyuan/CalibreEasyDict.alfredworkflow/README.md

 # EasyDictHelper.alfredworkflow

 A workflow for Alfred that allows you to switch between specified special applications using keyboard shortcuts and restore the mouse position.
 Additionally, it includes custom alerts and hotkey bindings through Hammerspoon.
+The project also sets up a local HTTP server for converting text queries to EasyDict URL schemes, facilitating translation services.

 ## Table of Contents